tharsheblows/comment-images/README.txt

 8. The updated 'All Posts' view showing when a post's comments contain comment images

 == Changelog ==

+= 1.12.0 =
+* Making sure that comment images can be added to both posts and pages
+* Making sure that comment images are enabled by default (rather than disabled)
+* Removing closing PHP tag from the end of the plugin file
+* Implementing the singleton pattern and splitting the plugin into two files

 = 1.11.0 =
 * Adding an option to disable/enable comments for *all* posts